okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="get" url="/idp/myaccount/phones" />

-Fetches the current user's all phone information, along with a collection of links for each phone describing the operations can be performed.
+Fetches the current user's phone information for all phones, along with a collection of links for each phone describing the operations that can be performed.

 #### Required scope and role